-Bridge cameras really do look like the ultimate do-it-all-solution every photographer is looking for.
-Their only drawback?
-They don't take interchangeable lenses, and the sensors are smaller than those in the best DSLRs and the best mirrorless cameras.
+So are bridge cameras really the ultimate do-it-all-solution every photographer is looking for?
+Well, they do have some drawbacks it's worth being aware of.
+Naturally, that fixed lens means that they don't take interchangeable lenses or teleconverters, so the focal length that's printed on the box is what you're stuck with no matter what.
+Also, their sensors are smaller than those in the best DSLRs and the best mirrorless cameras, which can cause issues when shooting in low light.
 So there are pitfalls and compromises and the best models don’t come cheap.
 (Except sometimes when cheap camera deals are involved.)

 Bridge cameras are also pretty big, so if you're looking for similar versatility but in a much smaller package, check out our guide to the best travel camera.

 What is a bridge camera?